dev-dude/Angular-Video-Masonry/README.md

 - a) not all done the angular way for the sake of speed
 - b) inline style is present but will be removed
 - c) not really using bower.json completely correctly (can be fixed)
+- d) missing a few node dependencies in server/index.js from package.json (will update)

 ### Url Structure:
   - Videos: http://www.greatvideo.org/#/video/Qun80b7hV-Y/Things%2520to%2520do%2520in%2520GTA%2520V%2520-%2520Unhungry%2520Unhungry%2520Cargos.html (/video/, video id, video title)
   - Search: http://www.greatvideo.org/#/search/totinos (/search/, keyword)

+### Key Files:
+    - scripts/controllers/main.js - where all the magic happens
+    - scripts/services/youtube.js - the youtube service that contacts youtube
+    - scripts/services/socket.js - handles the front-end socket io connections
+    - server/index.js - handles the geo location and socket io backend.
+    - scripts/app.js - the routes of the app
+    - bower_components/angular-masonry/angular-masonry.js - handles the ui directive part of expanding the video etc.

 ### Installation:
   - Clone the project